 If you can’t get enough of watersports then you can also head off to the beautiful Spiaggia Ontano!
 Here, the winds and the water currents are a little stronger, so it’s truly ideal for windsurfing.

 Of course, you can enjoy a lovely dip, maybe go snorkelling and even scuba diving.
 However, we advise you to go in groups simply because of the strong currents.
 Don’t underestimate them, be cautious and enjoy!

 You might find this article interesting: Map of Amalfi Coast with Towns to Visit

 Is Lake Como Toxic?

 Despite what is said, proof of Lake Como’s toxicity had been uncovered in 2016.

-Evidence of DDT and PCBs (toxic chemicals) in sediment, aquatic resources and microorganisms and fish of Lake Como were enquired.
-The DDT contamination of fish was beyond the safe levels and glacial meltwater was identified as a renewed source of DDT taint.
+Evidence of DDT and PCBs (toxic chemicals) in sediment, aquatic resources and microorganisms and fish of Lake Como were enquired about.
+The DDT contamination of fish was beyond the safe levels and glacial meltwater was identified as the renewed source of DDT taint.

 You might find these related articles helpful:

 Lake Como is one of the deepest lakes in Europe, reaching a depth of up to 1,300 feet (400 meters).
 However, the average depth is only about 260 feet (80 meters).

 What is the Water Temperature of Lake Como?